 A note about accommodation: In some cases, this could require the capacity for workplace mediation.
 For example, when the mental disorder was related to workplace bullying/harassment.
 This is especially important if the employee cannot move to another business unit/team.

 Each organization, employee and situation is unique, there is no one-size-fits-all approach.
-You need to have real health solutions that make an impact.
-You need to determine what solutions best fit your organization’s needs through analysis:
+Determine what solutions best fit your organization’s and employee’s needs through analysis:

 From pilot to launch: closing the gaps around access to mental health care.
 This Bright Paper outlines how online cognitive behavioural therapy and pharmacogenomics can improve mental health outcomes.